cleanflight/cleanflight/docs/development/Hardware Debugging.md

 A guide for visual studio can be found here: http://visualgdb.com/tutorials/arm/st-link/

-This video is also helpful in understanding the proces: https://www.youtube.com/watch?v=kjvqySyNw20
+This video is also helpful in understanding the process: https://www.youtube.com/watch?v=kjvqySyNw20

 ## Hardware